 In July 2015, the Company's board of directors approved a stock repurchase program (the "July 2015 program"), authorizing the repurchase, at the discretion of the Company's senior executives, of the Company's common stock for an aggregate dollar limit not to exceed \$150 million.
-Use of the funds authorized under the July 2015 program commenced in February 2016 upon the exhaustion of the previous stock repurchase program of \$150 million approved by the Company's board of directors in April 2011.
 Repurchases under the program may take place in the open market or in privately negotiated transactions and may be made pursuant to a Rule 10b5-1 plan.
-During the three and nine months ended February 27, 2016, the Company purchased approximately 589,000 and 1,278,000 shares of its common stock on the open market at an average price of \$14.40 and \$15.66 per share, respectively, for approximately \$8.5 million and \$20.0 million.
-As of February 27, 2016, approximately \$146.7 million remains available for future repurchases of the Company's common stock under the July 2015 program.
+During the three months ended August 27, 2016, the Company purchased approximately 375,000 shares of its common stock on the open market at an average price of \$15.09 per share, for approximately \$5.7 million.
+As of August 27, 2016, approximately \$132.9 million remains available for future repurchases of the Company's common stock under the July 2015 program.